fmalina/revisions-blocl/blog/nosmoking.md

 agreements, not to inflict passive smoking on their long-suffering flatmates and, if they must indulge themselves, advises donning an extra pair of long johns and heading outside: “Just have a smoke outside the back door but dispose of your cigarette butt properly.
-Don’t get temped to flick it in the garden!”
+Don't get temped to flick it in the garden!”